department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-special">Special Claim—File a claim for special needs linked to your service-connected disability.</button>
 <div id="claim-special" class="usa-accordion-content">

-You can file a special disability claim to request compensation for special needs.
+You can file a special VA disability claim to request compensation for special needs.

 **These may include needs like:**
 - A specially equipped vehicle if your service-connected disability prevents you from driving, **or**